All Procedures

 • Temporary swelling

-• Temporary pain
+• Mild discomfort or pain

-• Temporary numbness
+• Temporary numbness in the cheek area

 • Excessive bleeding

-• Parotid duct damage
+• Parotid duct injury (salivary gland trauma)

 • Over-correction or under-correction